GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
+> ### Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.
 >
-> ~ *Laurence J. Peter*
+> ~ *Eric S. Raymond*

 ---
 ## 🏎 Quick Facts